Paultree/postcode-api/README.md

   - a function that allows user to search for postcode via suburb.
   - A function that allows user to add new suburb and postcode combination.

+12/04/2023

+- Created methods for the service layer, one for creating the postcode and suburb data, 2 for searching using field names/query and searches data via suburb name/postcode number.
+  - Added functions to the repository.

 # Features

 # Known Issues